 We can support trading venues and Systematic Internalisers (SIs) with the reference data required in their daily reports to National Competent Authorities detailing all instruments admitted to trading or that were traded, including where orders or quotes were placed through its system.

 MiFID II introduces an obligation for firms to undertake all sufficient steps to achieve the best trading result for their clients.
-Reviewing a sample of trades may be regarded as reasonable, but it may no longer be sufficient under MiFID II.
+This increases the requirements on firms from all ‘reasonable’ steps in MIFID I.

-Our post-trade functionality allows you to upload your trade blotters to produce reports.
-Additional data can be included in these reports to facilitate the trade analysis process, such as our ICE Liquidity Indicators which take into account position size to provide an understanding of potential trading volume capacity, time to liquidate and market impact.
+Post-trade reporting functionality allowing you to upload your trade blotters to produce comprehensive reports.
+Additional data can be included in these reports to facilitate the trade analysis process, such as our multi-asset ICE Liquidity Indicators which take into account position size to provide an understanding of potential trading volume capacity, time to liquidate and market impact.

 Building on our proven track record of developing industry-leading solutions that help companies adapt to new regulations, we’re using our expertise to create new tools that help you comply with MiFID II, including: